sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Reading_List/HOME.md

 # Reading_List

 There are so many awesome learning materials that the simple act of finding something to read is challenging in and of itself.
-The list below is a currated index of knowledge resources, including but not limited to:
+The list below is a curated index of knowledge resources, including but not limited to:

 - books